IzanamiiDevv/cpp-dll/README.md

 g++ -shared -o mydll.dll mydll.cpp -Wl,--out-implib,libmydll.a
 ```

+This command does the following:

+- -shared tells the compiler to create a shared library.

+- -o mydll.dll specifies the output file name.

+- -Wl,--out-implib,libmydll.a creates an import library libmydll.a which is necessary for linking against the DLL in another project.

 ### compile program
 ```bat
 g++ -o myprog main.cpp -L . -l mydll
 ```

+This command does the following:

+- -L . tells the compiler to look for libraries code the argument "." is telling the compiler to search in the current directory.

+- -l mydll tells the compiler to link against libmydll.a (the import library).